Czech infections hit new record high, president going home | Health

 The country's infection rate has risen to a new record high of 1,231 new cases per 100,000 residents over the past seven days.

-Zeman, 77, was rushed to the hospital on Oct 10, a day after the election to the lower house of parliament, and was treated in an intensive care unit.
+Zeman, 77, was rushed to the hospital on Oct.
+10, a day after the election for the lower house of parliament, to be treated in an intensive care unit.
 His condition was attributed to an unspecified chronic disease.

-The presidential office said Zeman after being discharged would swear in Petr Fiala, the leader of a coalition that won the election, as the country's new prime minister.
+The presidential office said following his discharge, Zeman will swear in Petr Fiala, the leader of a coalition that won the election, as the country's new prime minister.
 The ceremony had been due to take place on Friday.

 “It's in the interest of everyone to have a new government soon,” Fiala said.

-The office said the ceremony will be organised in line with the current coronavirus measures but details were unknown.
+The office said the ceremony will be organized in line with the current coronavirus measures but details were unknown.
 Those who test positive must isolate in the Czech Republic.

-The new record was reported a day after the Czech government declared a 30-day state of emergency and imposed additional coronavirus restrictions in its effort to tackle the surge.
+The new record surge was reported a day after the Czech government declared a 30-day state of emergency and imposed additional coronavirus restrictions in its effort to tackle it.

 The number of people at culture and sports events will be limited to 1,000 who are vaccinated or have recovered from COVID-19 while all other public gatherings can be attended by up to 100 visitors, down from 1,000.